Blue Jelly Beans Plant (Sedum pachyphyllum) Care Indoors, Propagation, Problems & Solutions

 Fertilizer

-Feed Blue Jelly Beans Plant monthly during the growing period with a balanced, liquid fertilizer for lush growth.
-Stop feeding in the cold season as growth is minimal at this time.
+Feed Blue Jelly Beans Plant with a balanced, liquid fertilizer monthly in the growing season for lush growth.
+Stop feeding in the cold season to prevent fertilizer burn as growth is minimal at this time.

 Repotting